acm-cui/website-cui2024/submit/provocations.md

 ### 5. Present your work

-Authors will be given an oral presentation slot at the conference.
+Authors will be given the opportunity to present their posters at CUI {{ site.conference.year }}.
 The specific details of this presentation will be provided closer to the conference.

-Your paper will be published in the CUI Proceedings in the [ACM Digital Library](http://dl.acm.org/ "ACM Digital Library").
-[SIGCHI](https://sigchi.org " ACM Special Interest Group on Computer-Human Interaction") participates in the [ACM Open Table of Contents (OpenTOC)](https://www.acm.org/publications/openaccess "ACM Open Access information") service, which means papers will be freely available from this website for the first year after publication.

 ## Questions?